 If one of your throat and nose swabs test positive, as soon as we receive the result back from the labs we immediately pass the result onto the national tracing programme.
-They will then contact you by text, email or phone, and this will almost certainly be before you get this positive result back from the survey by a letter.
+They will then contact you by text, email or phone, and this will almost certainly be before you get this positive result back from the survey.
 Please follow their advice.

-If your throat and nose swab is positive, then you and everyone in your home should follow the guidance found at: www.nhs.uk/conditions/coronavirus-covid-19/symptoms-and-what-to-do/
+If your throat and nose swab is positive, then you and everyone in your home should follow the guidance found at: www.nhs.uk/conditions/coronavirus-covid-19/symptoms-andwhat-to-do/ You should isolate even if you don't have any symptoms.
 Around half the people in the survey with positive tests do not report having symptoms, so please do not assume the test is wrong.